MacOS Mojave

-macOS Mojave (/moʊˈhɑːvi, mə-/ mo-HAH-vee; version 10.14) is the fifteenth major release of macOS, Apple Inc.'s desktop operating system for Macintosh computers.
-Mojave was announced at Apple's Worldwide Developers Conference on June 4, 2018, and was released to the public on September 24, 2018.
-The operating system's name refers to the Mojave Desert, and is part of a series of California-themed names that began with OS X Mavericks.
-It succeeded macOS High Sierra and was followed by macOS Catalina.
+macOS Mojave (/moʊˈhɑːvi, mə-/ mo-HAH-vee; version 10.14) is the fifteenth major release of macOS, Apple's desktop operating system for Macintosh computers. macOS Mojave was announced at Apple's Worldwide Developers Conference on June 4, 2018, and was released to the public on September 24.
+The operating system's name refers to the Mojave Desert, continuing the use of California-themed names that began with OS X Mavericks.
+It succeeded macOS High Sierra and was followed by macOS Catalina. macOS Mojave is the last version of macOS that features the iTunes and Dashboard apps.

 macOS Mojave brings several iOS apps to the desktop operating system, including Apple News, Voice Memos, and Home.
 It also includes a more comprehensive "dark mode", is the final version of macOS to support 32-bit application software, is the last version of the macOS capable of being booted from an HFS+ partition without third-party patching, and is also the last version of macOS to support the iPhoto app, which had already been superseded in OS X Yosemite (10.10) by the newer Photos app.

-Mojave was well received and was supplemented by point releases after launch.
+macOS Mojave was well received and was supplemented by point releases after launch.

 Overview

 macOS Mojave was announced on June 4, 2018, at Apple's annual Worldwide Developers Conference in San Jose, California.
-Apple pitched Mojave, named after the California desert, as adding "pro" features that would benefit all users.
+The name came from the desert of the same name, part of a trend of California-themed releases dating to OS X Mavericks.
+Apple pitched Mojave as adding "pro" features that would benefit all users.
 The developer preview of the operating system was released for developers the same day, followed by a public beta on June 26.
 The retail version of 10.14 was released on September 24, 2018.

 System requirements

-Mojave requires a GPU that supports Metal, and the list of compatible systems is more restrictive than the previous version, macOS High Sierra.
-Mojave drops support for various Macs released in 2009 to 2011.
+macOS Mojave requires a GPU that supports Metal, and the list of officially-compatible systems is more restrictive than the previous version, macOS High Sierra.
+Mojave drops support for various Macs released from late 2009 to 2011.
 Compatible models are the following Macintosh computers running OS X Mountain Lion or later: